Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

 The function `pack` packs the metadata into a byte array, and conversely the function `unpack` unpacks the metadata from a byte aray.
-This is primarily used to get the size of the metadata in bytes, which helps with allocating space.
+This is primarily used to get the size of the metadata in bytes, which is needed to allocate enough space for it.

 ```ts
 export interface TokenMetadata {